 Right away you can signup for a free account and start saving your code samples online. jsFiddle offers a short URL which you can share around the Web via Twitter, Facebook, even Stack.
 But notice you do not need an account to start coding.
 It’s just a handy feature to keep everything organized.

 jsFiddle also supports the inclusion of libraries such as Prototype and jQuery.
 You can include additional external resources to JS/CSS files into each testing document.
-Incredibly their app even supports XHR Ajax where you can pass data back-and-forth between the server and client browser window.

 package.json file.
 Codesandbox will automatically download depencies from NPM.
 It also provides access to te a web-based Terminal so you can run any NPM scripts right from the browser.